Kento555/Capstone-Project-Group2-App/README.md

   <img src="images/grafana_metrics.png" alt="Grafana metrics screenshot" style="width: 80%; height: auto;">
 </figure>

-Unfortunately, the application's deployments do not expose metrics by default, and thus we have chosen to monitor the state of the nodes instead using Node Exporter.
+Unfortunately, the application's deployments do not expose metrics by default, and thus we have chosen to monitor the state metrics of the nodes instead by using Node Exporter.

 ## FUTURE ENHANCEMENTS